Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Effect of the linear-optical interferometers in the noiseless and noisy cases

-In contrast with the repeat-type detection patterns, the phase parameter $\varphi$ determines the specific two-qubit operation applied.
-In the following, we focus on two cases $\varphi=0$ and $\varphi=\pi/2$. \paragraph{\underline{\texorpdfstring{$\varphi=0$}{}}} In this case, the interferometer performs a non-destructive $\Z\Z$ measurement: if we detect photons in modes $(0,2)$ and $(1,3)$ (resp. $(0,3)$ and $(1,2)$) spins are in the state $\ket{\Phi^+_{ab}}$ (resp. $\ket{\Psi^+_{ab}}$) corresponding to a $+1$ (resp. $-1$) $\Z\Z$-measurement outcome.
+In contrast with the repeat-type detection patterns, a two-qubit operation is applied, determined by the phase parameter $\varphi$.
+We consider two cases: $\varphi=0$ and $\varphi=\pi/2$.

+When $\varphi=0$, the interferometer performs a non-destructive $\Z\Z$ measurement: if the photons are detected in modes 0 and 2 or 1 and 3 (resp.\ 0 and 3 and 1 and 2), the spins are in the state $\ket{\Phi^+_{ab}}$ (resp.\ $\ket{\Psi^+_{ab}}$) corresponding to a $+1$ (resp.\ $-1$) $\Z\Z$-measurement outcome.

-\paragraph{\underline{\texorpdfstring{$\varphi=\pi/2$}{}}} Here, we need to apply single-qubit corrections to retrieve a $\CZ$ gate.
-Indeed, up to normalization, we get the two-spin states
+When $\varphi=\pi/2$, a $\CZ$ gate is applied after single-qubit corrections.
+Indeed, up to normalization, the two-spin states are: